 Ask Better Questions

-As a product leader, focus on asking better questions to let stakeholders add their expertise
+As a product leader, focus on including a broader group of people and asking better questions to let stakeholders add their expertise

-A friend shared a delightful story with me recently that reminded me to one, make sure I ask better questions and two, give my product stakeholders: clients, prospects, development, operations, service, sales, marketing, and finance, with opportunities to add their expertise and value to the solution.
+A friend shared a delightful story with me recently that demonstrates how important it is to ask better questions and to give stakeholders opportunities to add their expertise and value to the solution.

-So, the moral of this story - if the property owner had asked a better question like, "How can I cost effectively improve the curb appeal of this property?" he would have had the benefit of the experts' suggestions and gotten to a solution sooner.
-But because he thought he knew the answer to the problem, he discouraged input from knowledgeable people who could contribute to a much better solution.
+So, the moral of this story is to ask better questions and let your stakeholders share their expertise.
+If the property owner had asked a better question like, "How can I cost-effectively improve the curb appeal of this property?" he would have benefited from expert suggestions and gotten to a solution sooner.
+But because he jumped ahead to solving the problem, he unintentionally discouraged input from knowledgeable people who could contribute to a much better solution.
+Soon the property looked much better and sold quickly.

 “Make sure your product stakeholders - clients, prospects, development, operations, service, sales, marketing, and finance, have opportunities to add their expertise and value to the solution.”

-Sometimes Product Managers/Product Owners feel the time crunch of meeting Agile ceremony deadlines and roadmap deliveries so intently that they don't take advantage of all the creativity and expertise available from their stakeholders - and forget to ask for their input.
+Sometimes Product Managers/Product Owners feel the time crunch of meeting Agile ceremony deadlines and roadmap deliveries so intently that they jump ahead to a solution without taking advantage of all the creativity and expertise available from their stakeholders and forget to ask for their input.
 Make sure to ask - and when you do, ask better questions.

 4 Steps to Asking Better Questions

 1. Don't Assume You Know Everything.
 I've met with product leaders who tell me they know what each of their stakeholders want.
-I often ask how they know this.
-The answer, "Well it's always the same.
-Sales wants competitive features, service wants faster onboarding, and so on.
+The product team typically will point to client service requests or sales inputs represented on the roadmap.
+I often ask how they know this is the right list.
+The answer is, "Well it's always the same.
+Sales want competitive features, service wants faster onboarding, and so on.
 I don't have time to sit with them on every feature."
-Sometimes when I ask if the groups outside of development, design and ops have provided input on the solution or the user stories, I get snorts, eye-rolls, and nervous laughs.
-Please don't be that person.
+Sometimes when I ask if the groups outside of development, design, and ops have provided input on the solution or the user stories, I'm told that they don't have time to talk to them all.
+Please don't be that product person.

 3. Listen with Care.
 Many of us multitask and as a result, we don't truly listen and open the channel to hear what people are offering us.
 Listen.
 When you listen, you learn what you really should be asking.
 Respect the input you are getting.
 Care about it and the person gifting this to you.
 Be genuinely interested in the perspective of the person sharing their knowledge with you.
 You will learn so much.
 And your questions will get that much better.